HabibaGamil/BBC/README.md

 ## Miniservices Implemented

 ### User App
+This app has an associated SQL database that keeps user account info and recieves user requests such as login, logout, register.
+Users of type admin had privilages to edit website data such as editors picks and categories.
 ### Post App
+This app has an associated database of BBC posts.
+It recieves admin requests to add new articles as well as user requests to retrieve an post.
 ### Media APP
+This is the associated blob store which saves media such as photos included in BBC articles and videos.
+It recieves requests to retrieve media content post authentication of a request.
 ### Search App
+This app uses ElasticSearch database to store article metadata (title, summary, keywords) and efficiently query user text search requests.
 ### Directory App
+This app maintains a view of categorized clustered by category, within each category articles are sorted by views.
+It also uses ElasticSearch to build those indexes.
+The directory app is internally used by the newsfeed generator app to get information such as the newest or most popular articles to be added to users newsfeeds
 ### Views App
+The views app is a log that logs user views on posts and their history.
+The search app periodically updates its article view counts from the views app's log.
+A separate app was created to record user views as its extremely write intensive so as not to affect the search apps performance.
 ### Newfeed Generator App
+This app has an associated database of users and their preferences.
+It generates newsfeeds based on groupings of user preferences and caches them for newsfeed app requests.
+User preferences are also periodically updated from the views apps logs.
 ### Newsfeed App
+This app recieves user newsfeed requests.
+It returns one of the pregenerated customized newsfeeds from the cache.

 Note: each app code is in its own branch with its ReadMe file on the services it provides and how to run it.